-Our Compensation Discussion and Analysis, which appears later in this Proxy Statement, describes our executive compensation program and the compensation decisions that the Compensation Committee and our Board of Directors made in 2016 with respect to the compensation of our named executive officers (listed in the section below captioned "Executive Officers").
+Our Compensation Discussion and Analysis, which appears later in this Proxy Statement, describes our executive compensation program and the compensation decisions that the Compensation Committee and our Board of Directors made in 2017 with respect to the compensation of our named executive officers (listed in the section below captioned "Executive Officers").
+In 2016, stockholders voted, on an advisory basis, to hold an annual advisory vote on the compensation of our named executive officers.
 As required pursuant to Section 14A of the Securities Exchange Act, our Board of Directors is asking that stockholders cast a non-binding, advisory vote FOR the following resolution: